EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

 If a person just says "two files are in a folder", just return the combinations

 ### How to deal with "x is verb y together"
+"together_p_state" should simply create the appropriate group and call it handled *before* it gets to the predication, and also cancel out dist/dist
 If together applies to the verb, it isn't clear if it is grouping the left, right or both sides (at the same time).
-Return them all.
+Return them all. the predications will just pass it through

 Thus we can test all the possible coll/dist options by using:
 - two files are in two folders (returns dist/dist)
 - two files are in two folders together (returns coll/dist, dist/coll, coll, coll)

+### How to deal with lift or any predicate that treats a group differently
+Option 1:
+- Set a property of the variable? that says how many items in the group
+- The verb must succeed for all the options, and collect them for a parent cardinal group, until it hits the final one
+- On the final one it checks the whole set for the semantic.
+If it doesn't work, it sends a special exception to the parent to fail the cardinal group

+## Multiple answers with cardinals
+if there are two files in one folder and two in another and you say "delete two files in 2 folders together", which files get deleted

 ## Examples
 files in folders: